Combining observational and experimental data for causal inference considering data privacy: Discussion

 \section{Discussion}

 In this paper, we presented disclosure limiting transformations of observational data that can be combined with experimental data to estimate the PATE and SATE.
-These disclosure limiting transformations included noise injected gram matrices (differentially private and entry-wise noise) and synthetic data (vanilla and differentially private).
+These disclosure limiting transformations included a differentially private Gram matrix and synthetic data.
 We found that leveraging these transformed versions of observational data to estimate the PATE greatly improved the MSE (and eliminated bias) as compared to methods using only the RCT data.
-We also found that transformed versions of auxiliary data could improve precision when estimating the SATE, beyond the precision achieved through covariate adjustment with RCT covariates alone.
+We also found that transformed versions of auxiliary data could improve precision when estimating the SATE, beyond the precision achieved through covariate adjustment with RCT covariates alone, if there are few covariates or a large privacy budget is used for the DP Gram matrix release.

-There is little discussion of using the gram matrix of a data matrix as a disclosure limiting transformation in the literature, to the best of our knowledge.
-The gram matrix is a reasonable place to start for disclosure limiting transformations since it provides useful summary statistics of the data and some protection against disclosure, which can be augmented with additional random noise.
-The gram matrix supports some flexible model fitting -- any outcome and covariates can be chosen out of the columns in the data matrix.
-Ridge and lasso regularized regression can be calculated in addition to standard OLS.
+There is not a broad discussion of using the Gram matrix of a data matrix as a disclosure limiting transformation in the literature, to the best of our knowledge.
+The Gram matrix is a reasonable place to start for disclosure limiting data releases since it provides useful summary statistics of the data and some protection against disclosure, which can be augmented with additional random noise.
+The Gram matrix also supports some flexible model fitting -- any outcome and covariates can be chosen out of the columns in the data matrix.
+As has been discussed in the DP literature, a DP covariance matrix can be used for PCA, ridge, and LASSO regularized regression in addition to standard OLS.

 In addition to disclosure risk and utility, there are practical considerations that could be taken into account when choosing a disclosure limiting technique.
-For example computing time differed greatly between the transformations -- generating differentially private synthetic data for 50 covariates and 1,000 observations took 30 minutes as compared to seconds for other transformations.
-Another important consideration is that the additional uncertainty introduced by privacy-transformations may be more challenging to communicate to data users for some techniques than for others.
-In the case of $\gstar$ and $\gtilde$, the additional uncertainty is rather clear -- we add noise with a certain distribution to the gram matrix, the variance of which is parameterized with a couple of parameters.
+An important consideration is that the additional uncertainty introduced by privacy-transformations may be more challenging to communicate to data users for some techniques than for others.
+In the case of the DP Gram matrix release, $\gstar$, the additional uncertainty is rather clear -- we add noise with a certain distribution to the Gram matrix, the variance of which is parameterized with a couple of parameters.
 On the other hand, estimating valid standard errors associated with synthetic data requires multiple replicates of the synthetic data and survey sampling methods.